Azure/cortana-intelligence-population-health-management/Spark/Manual Deployment Guide/README.md

 1. Click on the resource of type "Storage account" once it has deployed.
 (You may need to refresh the list).
 1. In the storage account overview pane that appears, click on the "Access keys" link on the left-hand list.
 1. Press the "Click to copy" button next to "key1" to copy the primary key to your clipboard.
 Save this key in a memo file where you can easily access it as you continue through this guide.

+	> **Note:** You may expect to wait for up to 10 minutes before you see the "Access keys" link in the storage account's overview pane.

 You will also need to create a container inside the storage account to store glucose level readings for later:
 1. Navigate to the storage account's overview pane and click "Blobs".